cyberark/conjur-oss-helm-chart/README.md

 This chart requires Helm v3+.
 The chart may work with older versions of Helm but that deployment isn't specifically supported.

+## Contributing

+We store instructions for development and guidelines for how to build and test this project in the [CONTRIBUTING.md](CONTRIBUTING.md) - please refer to that document if you would like to contribute.

 ## License

 This repository is licensed under Apache License 2.0 - see [`LICENSE`](LICENSE) for more details.